-On January 23, 2017, President Donald Trump signed an executive order to renegotiate NAFTA.
-He wanted Mexico to cut its value-added tax and end the maquiladora program.
-Trump prefers bilateral trade agreements to multilateral ones because it improve America's bargaining power.
+Trump wasn't successful in getting Mexico to cut its value-added tax or end the maquiladora program.
+In general, Trump prefers bilateral trade agreements to multilateral ones because it improve America's bargaining power.

 It took three U.S. presidents more than a decade to get NAFTA off the ground.
 President Ronald Reagan conceived of a North American trade agreement to compete with the Treaty of Rome, which later became the European Union.
 In fact, NAFTA and the EU's Treaty of Maastricht were both signed in 1993.
 President H.W.
 Bush negotiated the agreement, while President Bill Clinton signed it.

 To determine if the pros outweigh the cons, it depends on who you are and how NAFTA has affected you.
 American workers who lost their jobs to NAFTA are against it.
 On the other hand, the jobs outsourced to Mexico lowered prices for gas and food.
 This is something everyone benefits from, but most don’t realize it's because of NAFTA.

 By easing trade between 450 million people in three countries, NAFTA more than quadrupled trade in 20 years.
 This boosted economic growth in all three countries.
 It also led to lower prices on groceries and oil in the United States.